preprocessed-connectomes-project/abide/Pipelines.md

 # Functional Preprocessing

-There is no concensus on the best methods for preprocessing resting state fMRI data.
-Rather than being perscriptive and favoring a single processing strategy, we have preprocessed the data using four different preprocessing pipelines, each of which was implemented using the chosen parameters and settings of the pipeline developers.
+There is no consensus on the best methods for preprocessing resting state fMRI data.
+Rather than being prescriptive and favoring a single processing strategy, we have preprocessed the data using four different preprocessing pipelines, each of which was implemented using the chosen parameters and settings of the pipeline developers.

 * [Connectome Computation System (CCS)](http://preprocessed-connectomes-project.github.io/abide/ccs.html)
 * [Configurable Pipeline for the Analysis of Connectomes (CPAC)](http://preprocessed-connectomes-project.github.io/abide/cpac.html)